monigarr/mohawklanguage/README.md

 ## Acknowledgments
 O:nen kati skanikonren teiotinonhweraton ne :

-Nia:wen / gratitude to all the following:
+Nia:wen / gratitude to all the following.
+I acknowledge that you are often not mentioned nor acknowledged during events & meetings where many people gather to work on Kanien'keha Revival & Retention projects.
+I hope every one of you know that you are valued, precious and so very much appreciated!

 * Kanien'kéha, Haudenosaunee, Mohawk, Onkwehonwe Survivors of Indian Residential Schools, Day Schools, 60s / 70s / 80s / 90s modern day Scoops, Systemic Genocidal Policies & Organizations...
 * Kanien’kéha speakers, mentors, teachers, students, supporters.